 I’m sure I won’t be the first person to tell you this, but drinking water is one of the best things we humans can do for ourselves, and in this hot weather keeping hydrated is paramount to warding off heat exhaustion and dehydration.
 Keeping a flask of water on your desk is an excellent way of getting the water your body needs while working a busy contract.

-For any more tips to being a Ltd Company contractor, please read our other guides and articles, and as always if you have any questions, please contact our team of business advisors by calling 01162437868 or emailing us at firstname.lastname@example.org.
+For any more tips from working in hot weather to being a Ltd Company contractor, please read our other guides and articles, and as always if you have any questions, please contact our team of business advisors by calling 01162437868 or emailing us at email@example.com.